V3RS/musicflix/README.md

 ## Overall Structure

 ### Back End
 The app was built using Flask and SQLAlchemy on the back end with a PostgreSQL database.
-The backend structure is RESTful with AJAX requests that are fullfilled with a JSON Objects.
+The backend structure is RESTful with AJAX requests that are fullfilled with JSON Objects.
 Model associations are used to minimize database queries to the backend, assuring speed and reliability.

 ### Front End
 The front end is built with React and Javascript while utilizing Redux architecture, producing a lightning-fast user interface and calling upon dynamically rendered components.